romerojunior/blog/about.md

 Interested in having a chat?
 Feel free to contact me at romero@devopsie.com

-# Privacy

-Nor customers, employers or collaborators I have been personally involved with are mentioned or represented in this blog.

 # Intelectual property

 All examples, articles, and illustrations are licensed under Creative Commons